 Undergraduate students must complete a minimum percentage of cumulative attempted credits, or PACE.
 PACE is calculated by dividing the cumulative credit hours earned by the cumulative credit hours attempted.
+Remedial courses are not counted in this calculation.

 Students must maintain a minimum pace of 66.667%.